Motia Icon

 [INFO] Payment successful

-Open http://localhost:3000 and click on your flow.
+Open the iii development console and click on your flow.
 Logs show up in real-time with:

 • Timestamps